timescale/docs/getting-started/run-queries-from-console.md

 Quick recap.
 You:
-- Manage your services in the [`Ops` in Timescale Console][portal-ops-mode]
+- Manage your services in the [ops mode in Timescale Console][portal-ops-mode]
-- Manage your data in [`Data` in Timescale Console][portal-data-mode]
+- Manage your data in [data mode in Timescale Console][portal-data-mode]
 - Store configuration and security information in your config file.

 </Procedure>

-Now you have used Data mode in Timescale Console, see how to easily do the following:
+Now you have used data mode in Timescale Console, see how to easily do the following:

 - [Write a query](https://docs.popsql.com/docs/writing-a-query)
 - [Share a query with your